Involving and supporting our employees

 The “Capital Filles” Association

-At the crossroads between gender parity and intergenerational support, over 50 female employees of Rexel France are involved in the activities of the association “Capital Filles.”
+At the crossroads between gender parity and intergenerational support, over 50 female employees of Rexel France have been involved in the activities of the association “Capital Filles.”
 Its mission is two-fold: To strengthen the autonomy and confidence of young women from priority neighborhoods and rural zones, and to accompany them in their choice of career and discovery of the workplace.
 In 2021, Rexel’s headquarters also joined this initiative.

 European Network for Women in Leadership

 Rexel belongs to the European intercompany network whose goal is to create a supportive dynamic for the leadership of its female participants.
 Leading the network, the annual Women Talent Pool training program is aimed for women managers with 7 to 15 years of experience.
 Rexel’s high-potential female employees are regularly included in the program’s 50 or so participants.
-In 2022, there will be 6 of them.
+In 2022, there was 6 of them.

 *Within the framework of the French “Professional Future and Gender Pay Equality” law.